KrishnenduGhosh/TB/README.md

 * skmultilearn

 # Contacts
-In case of any queries, you can reach us at kghosh.cs@iitkgp.ac.in
+In case of any queries, you can reach us at kghosh.cs@gmail.com

 # Cite
 <!---